snowshoestamp/snowshoe-sdk-jquery/README.md

 <script src="jquery.snowshoe.js"></script>
 ```

 4\.
-If you are using ajax to send stamp data to your backend, you can likewise append a helpful error messaging html block in the error callback to let your users know that a stamp wasn't recognized.
+You can likewise append a helpful error messaging html block in the error callback to let your users know that a stamp wasn't recognized.

 ```javascript
 <script>